-Situated at the vibrant heart of the old town, the semi-circular Place de la Libération was designed as a royal square in the 17th century by Jules Hardouin Mansart and gives to the city of Dijon a certain sense of prestige.
+Situated at the vibrant heart of the old town, the semi-circular Place de la Libération was designed as a royal square in the 17th century by Jules Hardouin Mansart and gave the city of Dijon a certain prestige.

 The public square is bordered by the monumental Palace of the Dukes and States of Burgundy (Palais des Ducs et des États de Bourgogne).
-During the Christmas Season, the grand classical façade is magnificently lit up, making it the focal point of the city.
+The grand classical façade is magnificently lit during the Christmas season, making it the city’s focal point.

-From Wednesday 18 to Tuesday 24 December 2013, the main courtyard of the City Hall of Dijon (Ducal Palace) features a spectacular light show (Féerie 2013) projected onto the three façades of the Ducal Palace.
-The show lasts 20 minutes and is held at 6pm, 6.30pm and 7pm (6pm only on Tuesday 24 December).
+From 18 to 24 December 2022, the central courtyard of the City Hall of Dijon (Ducal Palace) features a spectacular light show on the three façades of the Ducal Palace.
+The show lasts 10 minutes and takes place four times: 6 pm, 6.30 pm, 7 pm and 7.30 pm.

 Place de la République

-This is one of Dijon’s largest squares, located to the north of the old town centre, where locals gather on large occasions.
-During Advent, a 40 metre high ferris wheel spins on the square, which is transformed into a winter wonderland.
-The view from the ferris wheel offers a breathtaking panorama over the town of Dijon and its surroundings.
+This is one of Dijon’s largest squares, located north of the old town centre, where locals gather on significant occasions.
+During Advent, a 40-metre-high Ferris wheel spins on the square, transforming it into a winter wonderland.
+The view from the Ferris wheel offers a breathtaking panorama over the town of Dijon and its surroundings.

 To the West of the old town, not far from the train station, lies Place Darcy and its garden.
 This transport hub is a great starting point for exploring Dijon.
 It welcomes a village that is part of the Dijon Christmas market.

-The entrance to the old town is marked by the town’s triumphal arch, Porte Guillaume, dating back to the 18th century, which opens onto Rue de la Liberté.
+At the entrance to the old town stands the town’s triumphal arch, Porte Guillaume.
+It dates back to the 18th century and opens onto Rue de la Liberté.
 The pedestrianised street which connects Place Darcy to the Place de la Libération is Dijon’s main shopping area and forms the spine of the town.
-It is lined with some fine 15th to 18th centuries houses, some of them half-timbered and listed as historic monuments by the French State.
+You will see fine 15th to 18th centuries houses, some half-timbered.
+In addition, the Dijon Christmas market extends onto Rue de la Liberté.

 During the Festive season, the attractive Place Darcy is magically lit up and features a train ride for children.

-The rich past of Dijon can be clearly observed in its beautiful Gothic churches (Notre-Dame, St Michel, and St. Bénigne Cathedral), fine townhouses (hôtels particuliers) and elegant squares.
-Capital of the influential Duchy of Burgundy from the 11th to the 15th centuries, Dijon has largely benefited from the reigns of the powerful dukes who also controlled the rich Flanders.
-Using their wealth and influence, they brought some of the finest architects, painters and sculptors to Dijon, making their capital one of Europe’s greatest centres of art, learning and science.
+Dijon was the capital of the influential Duchy of Burgundy from the 11th to the 15th centuries.
+The town benefited mainly from the reigns of the powerful dukes who also controlled the wealthy Flanders.
+Using their wealth and influence, they brought some of the finest architects, painters and sculptors to Dijon.
+They made their capital one of Europe’s most important centres of art, learning and science.

-To get a good idea of the town’s layout, climb the 15th century Philippe-le-Bon Tower on a guided tour to enjoy an unobstructed view of the Cathedral, the Ducal Palace, the roofs of the old town and the amazing glazed Burgundian tiles of the Hôtel de Vogüé.
-In fine weather, the peaks of the Alps can also be seen.
+To get a good idea of the town’s layout, climb the 15th-century Philippe-le-Bon Tower on a guided tour.
+From the top, you will enjoy an unobstructed view of the Cathedral, the Ducal Palace, the roofs of the old town and the fantastic glazed Burgundian tiles of the Hôtel de Vogüé.
+In fine weather, the peak of Mont Blanc can also be seen.